School of Music

 Enrollments of 4 credit hours are provided to performance majors (juniors and above) and special music students.
 These receive two 30-minute lessons each week (minimum) and a one-hour master class each week, or other equivalent arrangement at the option of the instructor.
 Students are required to practice a minimum of 20 hours per week.

 Students receive academic credit for applied music instruction only when they are taught on the university campus by approved music faculty.
-Students wishing to drop an applied lesson registration must inform the instructor in person and secure his or her signature on the drop form before approval may be given by the college office.

 Applied music students may enroll in the following classifications: